serverless/dashboard/docs/application-guide/dev-mode.md

 Serverless Console offers you a best in class experience to using logs across your Lambda functions.

-All Node.js log statements (`console.log`) will appear in the log stream in real-time on Dev Mode.
+All process outputs (e.g. `console.log`, stdout, stderr) will appear in the log stream in real-time on Dev Mode.

 If the logs are formatted as JSON, they will be parsed and pretty formatted on the output.